 There is no restriction on making submissions in good time except availability of contemporary data.
 (ODEP expects registry data to be the most up to date from registries; this will usually be data since the registries last annual report).

 Manufacturers are welcome to contact ODEP to discuss any difficulties they are having in completing the submission form.
-They are reminded that if they have a contract with NJR they are entitled to have free advice from Northgate PS.
+They are reminded that if they have a contract with NJR they are entitled to have free advice from NEC Software Solutions UK.

 Manufacturers are expected to appeal to ODEP if they think ODEP has not judged them fairly or where the submission has been accepted but with caveat(s).